 On August 23, 1925, a teenage boy was walking by a reedy marsh in El Cerrito when he spotted something odd among the vegetation: part of a woman’s ear.
 Piece by piece, more gruesome discoveries followed, launching a murder investigation that shocked the Bay Area and briefly made El Cerrito a byword for horror..

-Now, exactly 100 years later, local author Virginia Burns will speak to us about the murder that inspired her new novel, Rustville.
+Now, exactly 100 years later, local author Virginia Burns will speak to us about the crime that inspired her new novel, Murder in the Tule Marsh.

 Burns is a poet, screenwriter, former editor, U.S. Foreign service veteran, and fourth generation El Cerritan.
 Her great-grandfather was Joseph T. Breneman, El Cerrito’s first doctor.
 In late August, 1925, as investigators scoured the tule marsh, the Breneman house became a makeshift morgue.
 Burns will speak about how family history and lore shaped the research and writing of her new book.